-There shall be the following standing committees, each headed by a chairperson: Governance, Finance/audit, Development, Buildings and Grounds, and Long Range Planning.
+7.1 There shall be the following standing committees, each headed by a chairperson: Executive, Finance/Audit, Development, Buildings and Grounds, and Long-Range Planning.

-7.1 Governance: The Governance Committee recommends personnel policies and procedures to the Board regarding the Keene Senior Center staff.
-The committee evaluates the staff and determines salary increases as appropriate with input from the Executive Director/Manager and will evaluate the goals and objectives for the staff quarterly with the Executive Director/Manager.
-It will be the responsibility of the committee to properly maintain personnel files according to current law.
+7.2 The Executive Committee shall consist of the five elected officers and shall be chaired by the President.
+It may act on behalf of the Board between meetings as needed, provided that such actions are reported and approved by the Board at its next meeting.
+The Executive Committee also recommends personnel policies and procedures to the Board regarding the Keene Senior Center staff.
+The Committee evaluates the staff and determines salary increases as appropriate with input from the Executive Director and will evaluate the goals and objectives for the staff quarterly with the Executive Director.
+It is the responsibility of the Committee to properly maintain personnel files according to current law.

-7.2 Finance/Audit: The Finance/Audit Committee is responsible for the overall fiscal management of the organization including budget development by making recommendations to the Board.
-The monthly and year-end statement of condition and the annual United Way proposal are generated through this committee in conjunction with the Treasurer.
-The Finance committee also manages the organization’s endowment accounts, recommends investment options to the Board to maximize income to maintain the organization’s financial solvency.
-The committee shall prepare records as required for audit.
-A member of this committee must be a member of the Building and Grounds Committee.
+7.2 The Finance/Audit Committee shall be responsible for the overall fiscal management of the organization including budget development by making recommendations to the Board.
+The monthly and year-end statement of condition are generated through this committee in conjunction with the Treasurer.
+The Finance Committee also manages the organization’s endowment accounts, and recommends investment options to the Board to maximize income to maintain the organization’s financial solvency.
+The Committee shall prepare records as required for audit.

-7.3 Development: The Development Committee shall research and develop new funding sources.
+7.3 The Development Committee shall research and develop new funding sources.

-7.4 Buildings and Grounds: The Buildings and Grounds Committee shall oversee the overall maintenance of the physical building, grounds and overall maintenance of the Center.
-The Committee makes recommendations to the Board concerning the needs of the Center and looks at long-term, capital expenditures that should be included in the annual budget.
-A member of the Finance committee must be a member of this committee.
+7.4 The Buildings and Grounds Committee shall oversee the overall maintenance of the physical building, grounds and overall maintenance of the Center.
+The Committee makes recommendations to the Board concerning the needs of the Center and looks at long-term, capital expenditures that should be included in the annual budget

 7.7 The President shall be an ex-officio member of all committees.

-7.8 All committees will report to the entire Board on a monthly basis and to the Long Range Planning Committee on a quarterly basis.
+7.8 All committees will report to the entire Board on a monthly basis.

 7.9 The Board has the authority to create ad hoc committees as required.